wp-plugins/geo-mashup/readme.txt

 = Upgrading =

-In WordPress 2.7 and higher, you can upgrade to a new stable version right from the Plugins list via the "upgrade automatically" link. *This will delete files you've created in the geo-mashup folder, like custom.js, or info-window.php.* If you have files like these, please look at the [upgrade considerations](http://code.google.com/p/wordpress-geo-mashup/wiki/UpgradeConsiderations)
+If you upgrade to a new stable version from the Plugins list via the "upgrade automatically" link, *this will delete files you've created in the geo-mashup folder, like custom.js, or info-window.php.* If you have files like these, please look at the [upgrade considerations](http://code.google.com/p/wordpress-geo-mashup/wiki/UpgradeConsiderations)